-After an intensive study of the receptor protein in the electric eel, Dr. Nigel Unwin, in 1999, published the structure of the receptor protein and how it functions.51 two aromatic rings and two yellow sulfur atoms are drawn around it, displacing all water from the site.
+After an intensive study of the receptor protein in the electric eel, Dr. Nigel Unwin, in 1999, published the structure of the receptor protein and how it functions.

+Based on the Transient Linear Hydration Hypothesis, the receptor site, most likely, is highly hydrated in the resting state with linear elements of hydration forming in preferred probability locations.
+When the acetyl-choline molecule enters, water is displaced and two aromatic rings and two yellow sulfur atoms are drawn around it, displacing all water from the site.
 When that happens, a polypeptide chain attached to a central coil rotates the coil.
 As water enters to displace acetylcholine from the site, (as shown on the right), it fills with water and opens.
 Once again, it appears that linearly-ordered water provides for quantized spatial order and spontaneous function for this receptor.